-Simpson, a Democrat, was the representative for South Carolina's 2nd congressional district from 1847 to 1849.
+Simpson was the representative for South Carolina’s 2nd congressional district and was a Democrat.
+He served from 1847 to 1849.

 From Dec 1843 to Mar 1849, Simpson missed 577 of 1,717 roll call votes, which is 33.6%.
 This is worse than the median of 24.5% among the lifetime records of representatives serving in Mar 1849.
 The chart below reports missed votes over time.